Honors in the Major

 It is strongly recommended that either the Math 60CM sequence or the Math 60DM sequence be taken during the student’s freshman year.
 This is a recommendation, not a requirement.

 See the sections for the Math honors requirements.

-The basic 64-unit program is required of all Math majors.
-These 64 units must include:
+The math major requirements is required of all Math majors.
+These must include:

 |Math 197||6 (taken over 2-3 quarters)|

 7 additional courses that are Math 121 or higher.
 These courses must include at least one course from each of the three areas below.
 Courses must be taken for a letter grade.